Rebecca DelfinoClinical Professor of Law

 JD, University of California Davis School of law, Order of the Coif, Order of the Barristers

 At Loyola Professor Delfino’s work focuses on the judicial branch, appellate law and procedure, access to justice, and ADR.
 She is also working in the areas of state and municipal law and governance.
-In addition to serving as the Director of the Externship Department, Professor Delfino teaches courses in California civil procedure, ethics, appellate advocacy, negotiation and judicial process.
+In addition to serving as the Faculty Director of the Externship Department, Professor Delfino teaches courses in California civil procedure, legal ethics, appellate advocacy, negotiation and judicial process.
 Professor Delfino has also developed a unique and intensive summer advocacy “boot camp” at Loyola for advanced legal writing and oral advocacy.
 In addition, she serves as the faculty director for Loyola’s nationally recognized and award-winning Moot Court Program.

 Before joining the full-time faculty of the law school, Professor Delfino served as Lead Senior Appellate Attorney at the California Court of Appeal, Second Appellate District, Division Seven for 17 years.
-During her tenure at the court of appeal she researched and prepared more than 500 bench memoranda and draft legal opinions in numerous areas of law from felony criminal cases, to complex civil litigation, to family law and probate, to juvenile dependency and delinquency matters.
+During her tenure at the court of appeal, she researched and prepared more than 500 bench memoranda and draft legal opinions in numerous areas of law from felony criminal cases, to complex civil litigation, to family law and probate, to juvenile dependency and delinquency matters.
 In addition to her full-time position at the Court of Appeal, in 1999 Professor Delfino joined the adjunct faculty of Loyola Law School.

 Professor Delfino is a member of the adjunct faculty of the Glendale Community College where she teaches a political science course focused on California State, and Local Government and a course focused on the United States Federal government and politics at the national level.

 Professor Delfino also serves as a “neutral” for the Los Angeles County Superior Court.
 Since 1999 she has been a mediator, arbitrator and judge pro tem.
 As a volunteer bench officer, Rebecca has presided over more than 100 limited civil arbitrations and small claims trials.